ReadingAndThinking.com

 • Parents cannot be absent from reading for children aged 0-2.

-This hand-painted cloth book has 8 pages on the cover, and the content is very simple.
-As the pages turn, children can say good night to stars, cars, rabbits, bees, etc. It is a very cute sleeping book.
+This hand-painted cloth book has 8 pages on the cover, and its content is very simple.
+As the pages turn, children can say "good night" to stars, cars, rabbits, bees, etc. It is a very cute sleeping book.

 Although the number of pages in the book is very small, it is because every page has fillers.
 Therefore, this book is thick, soft, and light to pick up.
 It is very suitable as a pillow toy for babies.